rollout/rox-c/README.md

 ```

 This will install the rollout c sdk into the subdirectory called rollout-sdk of the
-directory specified in command.
+directory specified in the command.
 So it would look something
 like `/path/to/install/dir/rollout-sdk`.

 Please note that parameter `-d` is optional.
 If omitted, SDK will be installed